 As a result, it doesn’t take children long to figure out how many warnings their parents will issue before they must take them seriously.

-In counselling, I’ve heard children say things like, “I thought you wanted me to quit leaping.”
+In counseling, I’ve heard children say things like, “I thought you wanted me to quit leaping.”
 I had no idea you didn’t want me to toss the ball anymore.”
 To avoid this, be precise in your warnings to increase the probability that your kid will follow your instructions.

 Example # 2 of a Warning: